ibm-cloud-docs/AnalyticsEngine/wce-cli-ref-spark-logs.md

 Because the job ID is short lived, you can also obtain logs that use the YARN application ID by using the `--applicationID` flag.
 The applicationID value is printed to the console when the job is submitted in synchronous mode (`spark-submit` without `--asynchronous` flag).

+The following examples shows how to get logs by using YARN if your {{site.data.keyword.Bluemix_short}} hosting location is `us-south`.
 ```
 $ bx ae spark-logs --driver --applicationID application_1491850285904_0003
 User (clsadmin)>